 The wind forces acting on the wall are transferred to the floor slab above and below via U-shaped sections (tracks) into which the C sections sit.
-Shot fired pins at 600 mm centres have sufficient shear resistance to transfer these forces.
+Shot fired pins at 600 mm centres have sufficient shear resistance to transfer these forces to the supports.
 The top track is generally 2mm thick as it has to allow for relative movement between the infill walls and the supporting structure.
-The bottom track can be thinner and is typically 1.2mm thick.
+The bottom track can be thinner and is typically 1.2 mm thick.

 The general rule for the allowance for movement depends on the span of the edge beam or floor slab.
 It also takes into account the likely structural movement over time.
 The following allowances for relative movement should be made at the top of the wall.

 - For steel structures - Beam span/500 or 10 mm whichever is the greater.